MicrosoftDocs/security/security-docs/zero-trust/adopt/rapidly-modernize-security-posture.md

 For updates to product names, please also update the appropriate figures.

-To update figures that are not screen shots, your options are:
+To update figures that aren't screen shots, your options are:

 - Locate the source Visio file in internal storage.
 - For figures that are published in Scalable Vector Graphics (SVG) format, save the SVG file from the article page, insert into Visio, modify, and then save it as a new version of the SVG file.